 Emily Johnson is responsible for leading the development of our curriculum pathways at Broadstairs College.
-Before gaining the role of Deputy Principal in 2020, Emily had spent eight years as Assistant Principal where she was responsible for all the centralised support services of the College.
+Before gaining the role of Principal in 2022, Emily was Deputy Principal for two years, and spent eight years as Assistant Principal.

 With the increase in awareness and importance of good mental health and wellbeing, Emily has dedicated much of her career to developing her knowledge in this area.
 She has been passionate about ensuring the College delivers support and intervention in order to remove barriers to learning, providing wraparound support for students and enabling them to reach their full potential.
 She has also been keen to create working environments that support career progression, flexibility and a work-life balance for College staff.

 Emily first came to the College after finishing school to study Law, Sociology and Child Psychology.
 It was then that Emily says she found her passion for learning, realising that there was a whole host of opportunities waiting for students and that you could be anything you want to be if you apply yourself.
 She subsequently returned twice more as an adult learner to study for qualifications at Levels 2, 3, and 4.